 Here’s a quote from Don Hutchison of West Ham United and Scotland made 5th December, 2002 about the need for recovery:

 Even fit, professional soccer players, need rest and recovery after matches and soccer training sessions.
 Ignoring strains, tiredness and stiffness can lead to overtraining and injuries.
 Even Lionel Messi, who hates to miss games or practices, knows he has to take care of his body and rest on off days.
+Just much should soccer players rest?
+Listen to what your body is telling you.
+Don’t over due it.
+Alter your training so you’re not wearing down your body, maybe just juggle or work on skills and tricks one day a week so you get a rest day.

 If you have any injury or if for any reason, training causes discomfort then do not do a recovery session or any exercise that aggravates the injury.
 Contact a physio or doctor for advice if you are concerned about an injury.